Uzbek Americans: Organizations

 As with other ethnic groups in the United States, Uzbek Americans also have several cultural associations.
 The Central Asian Foundation, established in July 2015, is a non-profit organization that promotes the social welfare of its members by developing and fostering cultural and social awareness and relations between the American and Central Asian communities in the United States.

-In December 13, 1958, Uzbeks of USA formed the "Turkestan -America" Association (ATA) in Philadelphia, which joined the citizens of the former Soviet Turkestan living in United States, taking advantage the growing number of immigrants in the United States of Central Asian origin.
+On December 13, 1958, Uzbeks of USA formed the "Turkestan-America" Association (ATA) in Philadelphia, which joined the citizens of the former Soviet Turkestan living in United States, taking advantage the growing number of immigrants in the United States of Central Asian origin.
 Under federal law the U.S. first registered Association in Philadelphia and, later (in 1961), it was recorded in New York.